SlickTorpedo/ptb-checkout/README.md

 #

 There's also some other security upgrades, stuff to make it run faster, and a lot of other things like that.
 Enjoy!

+#

+In order for it to work you will need to run the following SQL commands: